TBF-RnD/alpha/books/1/Morse.md

 -----------------
 [Cornell university](http://pi.math.cornell.edu/~mec/2003-2004/cryptography/subs/frequencies.html)

 Study the frequencies of english words above.
 Given that there is a 12.02 % chance that an E will appear  and a 0.07 % chance that a Z will appear, wouldn't it make sense to have a shorter series for the A than the Z. Creating a map that assigns shorter series to more frequent letter is in fact a form of compression.
+So when you sum up the lenghts on an average text you'll receive a lower data rate than before.
 Which is impressive for a system designed in the beginning of the 19-th century.

 ## Limitations
 Morse code have some few variations.
 It supports A-Z, the arabic numbers and a few more symbols.
 Notable exceptions are "!".
 Support for other languages do exist but requires that the users memorize a totally new table.